Now That You’re Out of Quarantine, Don’t Forget Thos Left Behind

 In conclusion, don’t judge them.
 You would be surprised how many people talk about those who are homebound to say they could get out and do more if they just would–like they know anything about their lives.
 Most of these conditions are invisible.
 You can’t look at the person and see their pain and suffering.
 They don’t want to look awful when they see you.
 Therefore, they make themselves look good and try to act healthy.
 They don’t want you to think they are ugly – would you want someone to think that of you?
 So they try to look and act their best.
 In return, rumors say they aren’t that sick.
 For shame!
 No one knows what goes on underneath someone else’s skin.
 Having lived through the experience of two months of quarantine yourself, would you voluntarily isolate yourself from the world if you did not need to do so?
 Therefore, can’t we trust them when they tell us that their medical condition requires them to remain at home?
 Would anyone who didn’t have to self-isolate do that if they didn’t have to do so?
 I don’t think so.

 As the full-time caregiver for her disabled spouse, Donna has more than 30 years of experience providing care not only to Lynn but before him, to her daughter now in her thirties.
-After retiring from full-time employment as a Human Resources professional in 2018, she focuses her attention on helping support the eight members of her immediate and extended family needing caregiving support daily.
+After retiring from full-time employment as a Human Resources professional in 2018, she focuses her attention on helping support the eight members of her immediate and extended The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More needing caregiving support daily.
 Between her first career as a registered nurse and her years working in the employment world, Donna developed many skills that make her successful in problem-solving and crisis management.
 Her greatest desire now is to put those skills to work to help relieve some of the burden caregivers face every day.